 The first is to fly into Salt Lake City, UT.
 Salt Lake City is 4 hours from Moab, Utah and 4.5 hours from Zion National Park.
 This creates a round trip for the rental car.
 The major airport is served by most major airlines.

 The third option is to start in Las Vegas and end in Salt Lake and run this trip in reverse.
+I would start with Zion with this option.

 Planning a vacation in Utah’s National Parks